rec/gitz/doc/git-stripe.rst

-``git-stripe``: Push a sequence of commit IDs to a remote repository
+``git stripe``: Push a sequence of commit IDs to a remote repository
 --------------------------------------------------------------------

 USAGE